 If these experiences resonate with you and the emotional issues in your relationship, you may be enmeshed with your partner.
 Talking to a therapist can help to untangle yourself emotionally, mentally, and physically from the narcissist or addict and start to focus on your healing and recovery.

 It’s never too late to start again.
-The first step is identifying the reality of your relationship, and putting your own well-being first if you realize it hasn’t been.
+The first step is identifying the reality of your relationship, and putting your own well-being first.
 You can figure out everything else from there.
 Even if it’s hard, looking after you is your first responsibility!

 Sherry Gaba helps singles navigate the dating process to find the love of their lives.
 Take her quiz to find out if you’re struggling with co-dependency, sign up for a 30-minute strategy session, or learn more about how to get over a break-up.
 For more information visit www.sherrygaba.com or sign up today for Sherry’s online group coaching program.
 Buy her books Love Smacked: How to Break the Cycle of Relationship Addiction and Codependency to find Everlasting Love or Infinite Recovery